early childhood education is critical to future success

 The Partnership has established ourselves as a lead convener in Johnston County

 In April 2018, we celebrated the grand opening of a one of a kind park for children of all abilities, the work of a public-private collaboration.
-In the past 5 years we have registered 14,000 children for Dolly Parton’s Imagination Library, which could only be accomplished with support of our community partners.
+In the past 7 years we have registered more than 17,000 children for Dolly Parton’s Imagination Library, which could only be accomplished with the support of our friends at Johnston Health.
 The Partnership is the lead convener for Safe Kids Johnston County and the Local Interagency Coordinating Council.
-Programmatic partnerships are in place with the Department Social Services – Adolescent Parent Program, Harbor of Johnston County, shelter for victims of domestic violence, and Cambridge Place, a substance abuse half-way house for expectant and new moms.
-Most recently, we have expanded our early literacy work as the backbone agency for Read to Grow Johnston County, Johnston County’s Campaign for Grade Level Reading.
+Programmatic partnerships are in place with the Department Social Services – Adolescent Parenting and Foster Care Programs, Harbor of Johnston County, a shelter for victims of domestic violence, and Cambridge Place, a substance abuse half-way house for expectant and new moms.
+Most recently, we have expanded our early literacy work as the backbone agency for Read to Grow Jo Co, Johnston County’s Campaign for Grade Level Reading.

 It is necessary for systems to work together for the successful dissemination and implementation of these efforts.
 Alliances develop the communication and collaboration skills necessary for educators, families and community members, and policymakers to come together to define and accomplish this transformative work.